evanliomain/css-battle-toolbox/README.md

 - A tool to find shorter css color in hexa (integration of https://48dvyq.csb.app/)
 - Print, on the fly, the number of characters your code should be once minified
 - Replace default skeleton by a shorter and more helpfull one.
+- You can hide any almost any part of the interface, including tools bring with this extension.

 It's a first version.
-Nothing is configurable, for now.
 Minification and prettification work well with code style like :

 ```html